eslint/rfcs/designs/2019-config-simplification/README.md

 };
 ```

-The `RuleLoader#loadFromDirectory()` method returns an object where the keys are the rule IDs (based on the filenames found in the directory) and the values are the rule objects.
+The `requireIndex()` method returns an object where the keys are the rule IDs (based on the filenames found in the directory) and the values are the rule objects.
 Unlike today, rules loaded from a local directory must have a namespace just like plugin rules (`custom` in this example).

 ### Advanced Configs